emh-Jo-Shinner/email-verify-api-docs/docs/glossary.rst

 		See `Wikipedia - RESTful <https://en.wikipedia.org/wiki/Representational_state_transfer>`_
 		for further information.

+	RFC
+		**Request for Comments**

+		The principal technical development and standards-setting bodies for The Internet.

+		See `Wikipedia - Request for Comments <https://en.wikipedia.org/wiki/Request_for_Comments>`_ for further information.

 	Role Address
 		A role address is a generic mailbox such as info@<domain>, sales@<domain> used by organizations to manage email messages of similar organizational types.
 For example, email messages sent to sales@<domain> can be routed to an organizations sales team where a team of sales